From the Corner Proposal to the Area Law

-thereby recovering the area law from the representation theory of quantum corners.
+We have shown that the entanglement entropy of such classical coherent states obeys the characteristic area scaling in the large-representation-parameter limit, reproducing the Bekenstein–Hawking form thereby recovering the area law from the representation theory of quantum corners.
 This result provides concrete support for the Corner Proposal, which is proven to be a framework capable of reproducing the semiclassical structure of gravity directly from the quantum algebra of boundary observables.
 Future investigations will aim at understanding the gluing of multiple quantum corners and the role of the central term in encoding subleading quantum corrections to the entropy–area relation.

-\paragraph{Acknowledgments} We are deeply grateful to Luca Ciambelli for his valuable guidance on the corner formalism and for his foundational contributions to the framework used in this work.
-We also thank Rodrigo Andrade e Silva, Michele Arzano, Nicolas Cresto, Michael Imseis, Simon Langenscheidt, Giulio Neri, Leonardo Sanhueza Mardones, and Simone Speziale for insightful discussions.
+\paragraph{Acknowledgments}We are deeply grateful to Luca Ciambelli for valuable guidance on the corner formalism, as well as for his foundational contributions to the framework employed in this work.
+We are additionally indebted to Giulio Neri for stimulating discussions that helped clarify several points.
+We also thank Rodrigo Andrade e Silva, Michele Arzano, Nicolas Cresto, Michael Imseis, Simon Langenscheidt, Leonardo Sanhueza Mardones, and Simone Speziale for insightful discussions.
 LV thanks Perimeter Institute for its hospitality.
+This work is based upon work from COST Action BridgeQG, CA23130, supported by COST (European Cooperation in Science and Technology).